ayyu/amq-userscripts/README.md

 ## `amqMuteOnAnswer.user.js`

-Mutes the current song once you answer or the replay phase starts, and unmutes audio back on once the next song starts.
+Mutes the current song once you answer or the replay phase starts, and unmutes audio once the next song starts.

 ## `amqVideoBackground.user.js`